 Azerbaijan possesses a rich history of statehood which extends over a period of approximately 5,000 years.
 The first state organizations here first appeared at the end of the 4th millennium and the beginning of the 3rd millennium BC.

 Due to its advantageous geographical location and favourable climate, Azerbaijan has from ancient times attracted great interest from various empires and states.
 In the period from the 3rd century to the 7th century AD, Azerbaijan was occupied first by the Iranian Sassanid Empire, and then by the Arab Caliphate.
 Both empires relocated a large population with Iranian and Arab origins to the country.
 However, it was the Caliphate and Islam, which they practised that played a key role in the history of the formation of the peoples and the state of Azerbaijan.
 It was with the adoption of the Islamic religion that the history of Azerbaijan began to undergo radical change.
 Islam gave a strong impulse to the formation of a unified nation, language, customs, etc.

-The adoption of Islam has played an important role in political development, and the states of ofSajids, Shirvanshahs, Salaries, Ravvadids and Shaddadis were established on the lands of Azerbaijan.
-The renaissance era has started and each of these states has left an important mark in the nation’s history, by becoming a part of its cultural heritage.
+The adoption of Islam also played an important role in political development, and the states of the Sajids, Shirvanshahs, Salaries, Ravvadids and Shaddadis were established on the lands of Azerbaijan.
+By becoming a part of its cultural heritage, each of these states left an important marker on the nation’s history.

-The head of the modern Azerbaijani state is President Ilham Aliyev, who successfully continues the course set by the National Leader Heydar Aliyev.
+The head of the modern Azerbaijani state is President Ilham Aliyev, who successfully continues on the course set by the National Leader Heydar Aliyev.